-In observance of Mother’s’ Day many of us in the United States will be buying and sending flowers to mothers this Sunday.
+In observance of Mother’s Day many of us in the United States will be buying and sending flowers to the mothers in our lives.
 You might not know it, but this tradition of sending flowers started back in the early 1900’s before ‘Mother’s Day’ was proclaimed.

 The connection of flowers to Mother’s Day can partially be attributed to its founder Anna Jarvis, who began wearing a white carnation (her mother’s favorite flower) to honor her mother, who died in 1905.
 Miss Jarvis expanded her mission of using flowers, specifically white carnations, by donating five hundred of them to honor the mothers of the Andrews congregation in her hometown of Grafton, West Virginia for the local observance of Mother’s Day.

 To Miss Jarvis’ delight Mother’s Day “broke out” across the country and supporters all over were clamoring for white carnations.
 The April 27, 1911 issue of Weekly Florists’ Review wrote that Anna Jarvis suggested the white carnation as the Mother’s Day flower, and quoted Jarvis as saying “Its whiteness stands for purity, its form, beauty, and its fragrance love, its wide field of growth charity; its lasting qualities, faithfulness- all a true mother’s attributes.” (“Mothers’ Day and the Florist,” p.7)